 Pepper plants are fairly easy to grow.
-For this reason, these plants are often recommended as great starter plants for new gardeners and are even great staple plants for those with more experience.
+For this reason, these plants are often recommended as great starter plants for new gardeners.
 But even so, pepper plants run this risk of being overwatered if they’re not handled with appropriate care.
 It’s a common pepper problem.
 Whether you already have a few pepper plants for your garden or planning to invest in some, read on to learn the signs of an overwatered pepper plant and what you can do to fix it to protect your crop.

 Table of Contents

 - What do healthy pepper plants look like?